h4seeb-cmd/h4seeb_flask_portfolio2/README.md

 - Jinja2 variables usage is to isolate data and allow redefinitions of attributes in templates.
 Observe "{% set variable = %}" syntax for definition and "{{ variable }}" for reference.
 - The base.html uses combination of Bootstrap grid styling and custom CSS styling.
 Grid styling in observe with the "<Col-3>" markers.
 A Bootstrap Grid has a width of 12, thus four "Col-3" markers could fit on a Grid row.
 - A key purpose of this project is to embed links to other content.
 The "href=" definition embeds hyperlinks into the rendered HTML.
 The base.html file shows usage of "href={{github}}", the "{{github}}" is a Jinja2 variable.
 Jinja2 variables are pre-processed by Python, a variable swap with value, before being sent to the browser.

+## New location for dynamic data
+> An SQL database is an example of dynamic data.
+SQLAlchemy 3.x and beyond stores database in the app’s instance folder.
+The volumes subdirectory with in this folder is made to be consistent with Docker terminology.